 Though fresh seafood is their specialty, Old Ebbitt Grill on 15th street serves up some of the best American fare in the city.
 And in a place like Washington D.C. that’s really saying something!
 Inside of its elegant, velvet-lined interior, you’ll be greeted by the delicious smells and excellent service that make you want to stay a while.

-On the seafood side of things, Old Ebbitt keeps things fresh with a wide variety of options.
+On the seafood side of things, Old Ebbitt keeps things fresh with a wide variety of options that change often.
 We recommend the Walrus Platters, which include a sampling of clams, oysters and shrimp.
 It’s a great way to get a taste of the local seafood.
-If you’re looking for something more meaty, then you should definitely try the Bacon-Horseradish Glazed Meatloaf.
-It’s served with whipped potatoes, Swiss chard, cremini mushrooms, and drizzled with bordelaise.
-This dish is explosively delicious!

 Address: 675 15th St NW